smltr/smltr/README.md

 I'm Sam.
 Figure-outer and tinkerer.
 I like rethinking and innovating.

+See my [about-me](https://github.com/smltr/about-me) repo for a deep dive into my professional experience in tech.

 #### Currently
 - Working on a Counter-Strike 2 custom server browser [findservers.net](https://findservers.net)
 - Learning more about minds, memory, and cognition